Bebersohl/v4/content/jobs/Mindframe/index.md

 url: 'https://www.mindframe.com/'
 ---

-- Updated nutrition app for nonprofit that is utilized by the USDA and every school/state agency in the country.
+- **Maintained nationwide nutrition platform** used by USDA and educational institutions across all 50 states, ensuring compliance and reliability for government stakeholders
-- Rewrote front end build system using Gulp resulting in ~80% smaller bundle sizes.
+- **Revolutionized build system architecture** implementing Gulp-based optimization resulting in 80% reduction in bundle sizes and significantly improved application performance